Mercytopsy/Grand-events/README.md

 Flutterwave's rave implementation using python

-Grand-events is a web app based on booking of different varieties of events,you want us to handle through our website whereby you are to make payment where necessary
+    Grand-events is a web app based on booking of different varieties of events, you want us to handle through our website whereby you are to make payment where necessary.

     Rave's API are HTTP based RESTful APIs.
-API request and response format are in JSON.Rave lets you receive payments locally and globally with no hassles and zero .....
+API request and response format are in JSON.
+    Rave lets you receive payments locally and globally with no hassles and zero .....

 It supports all kinds of payment transactions: